Beatty solutions of almost Golomb functional equations: Introduction

 \subsection{Outline}

-Sections~\ref{sec:continuous}--\ref{sec:universal} prove the existence results.
-Section~\ref{sec:continuous} establishes the exact continuous solution.
-Section~\ref{sec:universal} reduces the discrete identity to a counting inequality via sawtooth analysis, then closes it by a parity argument for all $r$ that are not even perfect squares.
-Section~\ref{sec:interval} is the rigorous core of the paper.
-It proves the Beatty intervals for the triple-nested equation at $r=2$ (Theorem~\ref{thm:interval}) and at $r=3$ (Theorem~\ref{thm:interval_r3}), and describes their Pell--Ostrowski interpretation.
-The remaining sections discuss structural phenomena specific to $r=2$.
-Section~\ref{sec:structure} discusses the Sturmian structure and bifurcation behaviour.
-Section~\ref{sec:defect} proves that the defect set at the upper endpoint of the Beatty interval is the return-time set of a Sturmian rotation to an explicit sub-interval (Theorem~\ref{thm:absorption}), computes its density and the three gap values, and formulates as a conjecture the primitive substitution on $\{3,4,7\}$ whose Perron eigenvalue is the silver ratio $1+\sqrt{2}$.
+Sections~\ref{sec:continuous}--\ref{sec:universal} prove the existence and classification results.
+Section~\ref{sec:continuous} establishes the exact continuous solution and shows that the slope of a Beatty solution is forced (Theorem~\ref{thm:slope}).
+Section~\ref{sec:universal} reduces the discrete equation to an oscillation bound for a sawtooth walk, controls the walk by block estimates at a second scale together with a finite exact computation, and classifies the admissible shifts (Theorem~\ref{thm:shift_interval}).
+Section~\ref{sec:interval} classifies the Beatty solutions of the triple-nested equation~\eqref{eq:main} at $r=2$ (Theorem~\ref{thm:interval}) and at $r=3$ (Theorem~\ref{thm:interval_r3}), and describes their Pell--Ostrowski interpretation.
+It closes with a defect criterion for all the iterated equations~$(E_{k})$ and shows that their admissible shift sets form an increasing chain (Proposition~\ref{prop:composed}, Corollary~\ref{cor:chain}).
+The remaining sections treat structural features specific to $r=2$.
+Section~\ref{sec:structure} describes the Sturmian structure and the bifurcation behavior.
+Section~\ref{sec:defect} proves that the defect set at the upper endpoint of the Beatty interval is the return-time set of a Sturmian rotation to an explicit sub-interval (Theorem~\ref{thm:absorption}), computes its density and the three gap values, and proves that the gap sequence generates the minimal subshift of a primitive substitution on $\{3,4,7\}$ whose Perron eigenvalue is the silver ratio $1+\sqrt{2}$ (Theorem~\ref{thm:defect_subst}).